Best EV Chargers: Charge Your Car at Any Time

 All of our reviews are based on market research, expert input, or practical experience with most products we include.
 This way, we offer genuine, accurate guides to help you find the best picks.

-When it comes to the best overall in versatility, reliability, and cost, it's tough to beat the Siemens VersiCharge VC30GRYU.
-This is one of the quicker chargers currently available.
-Being a level 2 charger that functions on 240 volts, it’s up to four times faster than level 1, 120-volt chargers.
-This charger is also durable and can easily withstand temperatures ranging from negative 30-degrees up to 50-degrees Celsius.
+When it comes to the best overall versatility, reliability, and cost, you can’t beat the Siemens VersiCharge VC30GRYU.
+This is one of the quicker chargers currently on the market.
+Being a Level 2 charger that functions on 240 volts, it’s up to four times faster than Level 1 120-volt chargers.
+This charger is also durable and can easily withstand temperatures ranging from negative 30 up to 50 degrees Celsius.
 This charger is universally compatible with all J1772 cars and is even able to work with Tesla vehicles and charging adapters.
-It was awarded “Best EV Charging Station” of 2017 by The Wirecutter, so you can rest assured you’re getting a high-quality, reliable product.
-Its easy set up includes all necessary mounting hardware and a 14-foot charging cable.
+It was awarded “Best EV Charging Station” of 2017 by The Wirecutter, so you can rest assured you’re absolutely getting a high-quality, reliable product.
+Its easy setup includes all necessary mounting hardware and a 14-foot charging cable.
 Professional installation is recommended, however.

-When it comes to an excellent value in an EV charger that is both durable and reliable, we recommend the Megear Level 1 with NEMA 5-15 Plug.
+When it comes to an excellent value in an EV charger that is both durable and reliable, we recommend the Megear Level 1 EV Charger.
 This is a 16-amp charger with a NEMA 5-15 plug.
 No assembly is required; just plug it into your NEMA 5-15 or 5-20 receptacle and get quickly charged up.
 As a bonus, this charger is also compatible with all major EV makes and even multiple power sources, including regular wall outlets, dryers, and RV outlets with a special adapter.
-This handy and reliable charger is a level 2 charger, which allows most compatible vehicles to charge at a rate of up to 11 mph, up to three times faster than your vehicle’s factory charger.
+This handy and reliable charger is a Level 2 charger, which allows most compatible vehicles to charge at a rate of up to 11 miles per hour, up to three times faster than your vehicle’s factory charger.
 This gets you out on the road faster.
-It includes several key safety features, such as protection from leakage, lightning, overvoltage, overheating, and overcurrent, and it’s also waterproof and flame resistant.
+It includes several key safety features, such as protection from leakage, lightning, overvoltage, overheating, and overcurrent, and it’s also waterproof and flame-resistant.